EVBplus.com

 The reason that the Dragon12 board keeps resetting itself is that the supply voltage provided by the USBDM dropped too much.
 It mainly is caused by the resettable fuse on the USBDM.
 You also need to make sure that the USBDM is connected to a USB port ( rated at 500mA ), not a USB hub ( rated at 100mA ) and your USB cable length is 6 feet maximum, no USB extension cord is allowed)

-On our newer manufactured USBDMs the trip current of the resettable fuse is rated higher so this problem should not occur any more.
+On our newly manufactured USBDMs the trip current of the resettable fuse is rated higher so this problem should not occur any more.

 3. Run the HCS12_FlashProgrammer.exe from the folder C:\Program Files\pgo\USBDM 4.8.0,

-If the firmware version is old than the DLL version you need to upgrade it, otherwise you will get an error message that says "Failed to open BDM".
+If the firmware version is old than the DLL version you need to upgrade it, otherwise you may get an error message that says "Failed to open BDM".

 If the firmware version is 4.x, you can run PGO's bootloader.exe to upgrade it, but if the firmware version is 3.x, then you need to upgrade it in a special bootloader mode ( by shorting two pads in solder side) and run Freescale's bootloader GUI software, or you can use another BDM, such as USBDM or P & E multilink USB BDM, to upgrade it